sptrakesh/mongo-service/README.md

 At present only documents with **BSON ObjectId** `_id` is supported.

 ## Metrics
+Metrics are collected for all requests to the service (unless client specifies `skipMetric`).
+Metrics may be stored in MongoDB itself, or a service that supports the [ILP](https://docs.influxdata.com/influxdb/v2.7/reference/syntax/line-protocol/).

+### MongoDB
 Metrics are collected in the specified `database` and `collection` combination (or their defaults).
 No TTL index is set on this (as it is left to the user's requirements).
 A `date` property is stored to create a TTL index as required.